s-omari/angular-admin/README.md

 # A modern Anguar5 Admin starter application
-the goal of this repository is to have a starter admin panel written in angular and following modern application pronciples.
+The goal of this repository is to have a starter admin panel written in angular and following modern application principles.
-Responsive/adaptive layout , Redux State management , login authentecation ..
+Responsive/adaptive layout , Redux State management , login authentication ..

-The goal here as to have a sepeate angular project that could be used as a starter without limiting the developer options for the data source/back-end and so , the application will use an online json client such as json placeholder for the data.
+The goal here as to have a separate angular project that could be used as a starter without limiting the developer options for the data source/back-end and so , the application will use an online json client such as json placeholder for the data.

 | Feature | Suggested Implementation.. | current progress |